This company combines impressive quality with a generous valuation: Arbor Realty Trust Inc. (ABR) - The Dwinnex

 Ratios:

-For a deeper understanding of Arbor Realty Trust Inc.’s stock, let’s take a closer look at its various ratios.
-It provided that stocks Price–to–Cash (P/C) ratio for the trailing twelve months (TTM) is standing at 4.12 whereas its Price-to-Free Cash Flow (P/FCF) for the term is 2.83.
+To gain a deeper understanding of ABR’s stock, we examine its different ratios.
+It provided that stocks Price–to–Cash (P/C) ratio for the trailing twelve months (TTM) is standing at 3.65 whereas its Price-to-Free Cash Flow (P/FCF) for the term is 2.51.
 In the meantime, Its Debt-to-Equity ratio is 5.89 whereas as Long-Term Debt/Eq ratio is at 5.89.

 Upgrades & Downgrades